 Appointed as a Director of City Developments Limited (CDL) on 8 February 1980, Mr. Kwek assumed the position of Deputy Managing Director in 1987 and held the role of CDL's Managing Director from January 1995 until his appointment as Deputy Chairman of CDL on 17 February 2014.
 He is also the chairman of Corporate Social Responsibility & Corporate Governance (CSR & CG) Committee of CDL.
 He is a non-executive Director of Hong Leong Finance Limited.
-In the preceding 3-year period, he was a non-executive Director of Millennium & Copthorne Hotels plc until May 2011.

 Mr. Kwek holds a Diploma in Financial Management and has extensive experience in property development and investment.
 Within the Hong Leong Group, he holds directorships in a number of its listed companies, including Hong Leong Finance Limited.
 Mr. Kwek contributes actively to the business and civic communities through many public appointments.
 He has served as the President of the Singapore Chinese Chamber of Commerce and Industry (SCCCI) from 1993-1997 and 2001-2005 and is currently the Honorary President of SCCCI.
-He is the Chairman of the Board of Trustees of National Youth Achievement Award Council, Trustee of The Duke of Edinburgh's International Award Foundation and member of the Board of Trustees of Nanyang Technological University.
-He is also a member of the National Climate Change Network and Marina Bay Public Art Advisory Panel, as well as an Honorary Fellow of the Society of Project Managers.
+He is the Chairman of the Board of Trustees of National Youth Achievement Award Council and co-Chairman of the International Panel of Experts on Construction Productivity & Prefabrication Technology, Trustee of The Duke of Edinburgh's International Award Foundation and member of the Board of Trustees of Nanyang Technological University.
+He is also a member of the National Climate Change Network, Marina Bay Public Art Advisory Panel and National Productivity and Continued Education Council as well as an Honorary Fellow of the Society of Project Managers.
+He was also appointed a Justice of the Peace by the President of the Republic of Singapore in 2013.